Current Affairs-Topics

 The Bike Taxi Ban in Karnataka and Its Impact

-The bike taxi ban in Karnataka negatively impacted many gig workers, depriving them of daily income.
+The bike taxi ban in Karnataka negatively impacted many gig workers, depriving them of their daily income.
 With the Centre’s green light for bike taxis, workers can now resume services through platform jobs, helping to revive incomes and reduce unemployment.

 This move is a turning point in Gig economy jobs in India, enabling self-employment and aiding people who depend on app-based work as a livelihood.